 Choose a Scottish Fold If:

-- You have researched ethical breeders who prioritize joint health.
+- You have researched ethical breeders who prioritise joint health and can show you radiographic and DNA test results.

-- Note: Consider a Scottish Straight for the same personality without the joint risks.
+- Note: Consider a Scottish Straight for the same personality profile without the joint risks associated with the folded-ear gene.

 Choose a Ragdoll If:

-- You want a "velcro cat" that loves being held.
+- You want a "velcro cat" that loves being held and follows you from room to room.

 - You enjoy the aesthetic of a large, fluffy, blue-eyed feline.

-- You can commit to regular grooming sessions.
+- You can commit to regular grooming sessions and annual cardiac screening.